Carlos Delgado: 2009 season

 Delgado was the first Major League player to hit a home run into the Pepsi Porch at Citi Field on April 8, 2009.
 He played his last major league game against the Pittsburgh Pirates on May 10, 2009.
 Eight days later on May 18, the Mets announced that Delgado had a bone spur and a torn labrum in his hip, and he would have to undergo surgery.
 The Mets reported the next day that the surgery was successful and Delgado would be out for approximately ten weeks, which would delay his quest for 500 home runs.
 However, he did not play again in 2009.

 Delgado filed for free agency on November 5.
-Delgado made his return to the Puerto Rico Baseball League (PRBL) for the 2009 season, registering a batting average of .364 and one home run in his first three games.
+Delgado made his return to the Puerto Rico Baseball League (PRBL) winter league, registering a batting average of .364 and one home run in his first three games.
+He had seven hits in eight games in the winter league season.

 2010 free agency

-In February 2010, Delgado underwent another hip operation, this time to reconstruct the labrum on his right hip; he also underwent a micro-fracture procedure on his hip socket.
-Although Delgado had reportedly received interest from Major League clubs (including the Mets and Florida Marlins), he felt pain in his hip and decided to undergo the second surgery to be better prepared for the coming season.
+In February 2010, Delgado underwent another hip operation, this time to reconstruct the labrum on his right hip.
+He also underwent a micro-fracture procedure on his hip socket.
+Although Delgado had reportedly received interest from MLB clubs, including the Mets and Marlins, he felt pain in his hip and decided to undergo the second surgery to be better prepared for the coming season.
 According to his agent, David Sloane, Delgado "felt, despite the time it would take, it was a better option for him to be the Carlos Delgado of old instead of an old Carlos Delgado."

 Pawtucket Red Sox

 On August 7, 2010, the Boston Red Sox signed Delgado to a minor league contract.
-He played 5 games with the triple-A Pawtucket Red Sox between August 9 and 15, collecting 3 singles in 13 at-bats (.231, 0 HR, 2 RBI).
+He played 5 games with the Triple-A Pawtucket Red Sox between August 9 and 15, collecting 3 singles in 13 at-bats with 2 RBI.
 This was the entire extent of Delgado's 2010 season after Delgado suffered a setback with his surgically repaired hip.